sharonkao/minimal-mistakes/bachelor-bracket.md

 permalink: /bachelor-bracket/
 ---

-## Upcoming BachBracket Season: Rachel Lindsay
+## Upcoming BachBracket Season: Arie Luyendyk Jr.
-The 17th season of our Bach Bracket starts Monday May 22, 2017.
+The 18th season of our Bach Bracket starts Monday Jan 1, 2018.
 Submit your picks (by clicking on the link below) to join in on the fun!
 <br>
 <a class="btn-primary" href="{{ site.baseurl }}{% link bachelor-submit.html %}">FILL OUT YOUR BRACKET HERE</a>
 ## Rules / Legal Fine Print